Kyler Murray Should Learn from Russell Wilson in Making Rough MLB vs. NFL Call

 Like Murray, Wilson rose through the high school and collegiate ranks with the tools to play either baseball or football.
 He was drafted by the Baltimore Orioles in the 41st round in 2007 but opted to attend North Carolina State instead.
 The Colorado Rockies selected him in the fourth round in 2010, and Wilson played 93 games in their minor league system between 2010 and 2011.

 Ultimately, however, Wilson chose football.
+An undersized, electrically mobile QB with leadership qualities.
+Sound familiar to a certain 2018 Sooner?

 In April 2012, the Seattle Seahawks selected him in the third round of the NFL draft.
 After impressing in his rookie season and leading the Seahawks to the divisional round of the playoffs, he guided Seattle to a Super Bowl victory in the 2013 season.

-He followed that with another Super Bowl appearance a year later and, despite subsequent injuries (which he played through) and bumps in the road, he's authored an exemplary, still-evolving NFL legacy.
+He followed that with another Super Bowl appearance a year later and, despite subsequent ankle and knee injuries (which he played through) and bumps in the road (missing the playoffs in 2017), he's authored an exemplary, still-evolving NFL legacy.

 So, back to Murray.
-One possible knock on him as an NFL quarterback is that he's undersized at 5'11", 194 pounds.
-Wilson is listed at 5'11", 206 pounds.
-So there's another similarity.
+One possible knock on him as an NFL quarterback is that he's undersized at 5'10", 195 pounds.
+Wilson was listed at 5'11", 204 pounds as a Wisconsin senior at the NFL combine.
+So there's another strong similarity between the two.

 Then there are the words of Murray's agent, Scott Boras, who indicated his client is committed to playing for the A's this spring and going forward.

 "Kyler has agreed and the A's agreed to a baseball contract that gave him permission to play college football through the end of the collegiate season," Boras said Dec.
-9, NFL Network's Ian Rapoport.
+9, per NFL Network's Ian Rapoport.
 "After that, he is under contract to play baseball.
 That is not a determination to make.
 It's already done."

 It's true Murray got a $4.66 million signing bonus from Oakland.
 He's on the MLB path...for now.
 But the siren song of the NFL could intercede.